Ashes to Honey

 Ashes to Honey (ミツバチの羽音と地球の回転, Mitsubachi no haoto to chikyū no kaiten), (literally "Humming of Bees and Rotation of the Earth") is a Japanese documentary directed by Hitomi Kamanaka and released in 2010.
 It is the third in Kamanaka's trilogy of films on the problems of nuclear power and radiation, preceded by Hibakusha at the End of the World (also known as Radiation: A Slow Death) and Rokkasho Rhapsody.

 Content

 The documentary covers the long struggle of the residents of Iwaijima island in the Inland Sea of Japan to prevent the construction of a nuclear power plant across the bay.
 It compares the situation to Sweden, where models of sustainable energy are being explored.

 Production

 Kamanaka began filming the documentary in 2008 and completed it in 2010.
-The 2011 Tōhoku earthquake took place right during the film's first Tokyo screening.
+The 2011 Tōhoku earthquake, which later caused the Fukushima nuclear accident, took place right during the film's first Tokyo screening.

 Reception

 In a poll of critics at Kinema Junpo, Ashes to Honey was selected as the fifth best documentary of 2011.